ProvenanceAnalytics/kairos/StreamSpot/src/README.md

 # StreamSpot

-## Environment settings
+## Environment Settings
-Please follow the description in the [environment settings](../../DARPA/settings/environment-settings.md) to set up the required environment for Kairos.
+Follow the description in the [environment settings](../../DARPA/settings/environment-settings.md) to set up the required environment for Kairos.

 ## Create the database
-Please follow the instructions below to create the database for StreamSpot dataset
+Use the following commands to create the database for the StreamSpot dataset

 ```commandline
 # execute the psql with postgres user